adsbynimbus/solutions/README.md

 ### Overriding Tooling

-The Android Gradle Plugin and JVM Target can be overridden using the gradle properties `android.gradle` and `android.jvm` which can be defined in a `gradle.properties` file in the Gradle User Home directory i.e. or passed via the command line.
+The Android Gradle Plugin and JVM Target can be overridden using the properties `android.gradle` and `android.jvm` which can be defined in a `gradle.properties` file in the Gradle User Home directory or passed via the command line.

 #### gradle.properties
 ```properties